marvA101/Real-Time-Polls/README.md

 Check the [releases](../../releases/) tab for .zip files of both server and client (admin and voting client) that work with minimal setup (explained above).

+Releases follow a naming scheme:
+[MAJOR] **.** [MINOR] **.** [DEV]

+MAJOR: Changes in the major part of the version denote versions which differ significantly from the previous.
+MINOR: Even numbers mean, that the version is ready to be released.
+Odd numbers mark a pre-release.
+DEV: Odd numbers signal that the current version should not appear in the GitHub releases

 ## Screenshots

+Admin Panel
 <a href="http://i.imgur.com/b8f6ppN.png" target="_blank">
   <img src="http://i.imgur.com/b8f6ppN.png" width="400px" alt="Admin panel">
 </a>

+Voting Client selecting an answer option
 <a href="http://i.imgur.com/j08bbKK.png" target="_blank">
   <img src="http://i.imgur.com/j08bbKK.png" width="400px" alt="Voting client question">
 </a>

+Voting client looking at the results
 <a href="http://i.imgur.com/Fn9P2bj.png" target="_blank">
   <img src="http://i.imgur.com/Fn9P2bj.png" width="400px" alt="Voting client results">
 </a>